-- Master interface read tracker slot re-use time to reduce stalls. - Slave interface PMU events redefined to improve the counting of device and non-cacheable transactions. - r0p2-r0p3 The CCI-400 now supports up to four exclusive access threads from each ACE master and has separate monitors for secure and non-secure transactions.
-See Exclusive accesses on page 2-15. - r0p3-r0p4 No functional changes. - r0p4-r1p0 Major upgrade with new or improved functionality for the following: - Performance improvements: - Increased bandwidth for WriteUnique and WriteLineUnique transactions. - Improvements to performance when using heterogeneous processor clusters. - Reduced read latency. - Improved performance with hazards.
+r0p4-r1p0 A major upgrade with new or improved functionality.
+The following changes have been made to this release:

+- Performance improvements: - Increased bandwidth for WriteUnique and WriteLineUnique transactions. - Improvements to performance when using heterogeneous processor clusters. - Reduced read latency. - Improved performance with hazards.
 An ID or address hazard no longer blocks the master interface. - Improved performance when a master reuses IDs.
 A stalled transaction is released earlier. - Optimizations in barrier performance. - Exclusive access monitor for each processor rather than for each cluster.
 This improves performance for shareable exclusive transactions. - QoS improvements: - Support for QVN. - QoS value bandwidth regulation in addition to the existing latency regulation. - Reservation for read queue slot. - Avoidance of head-of-line blocking using priority promotion. - Improved visibility of QoS regulator values.